Course Schedule *

-Understand the main points of clear standard speech on familiar matters regularly encouraged in work, school, leisure.
-They will be able to understand the main point of many radio or TV programmes on current affairs or personal of professional interest when the delivery is relatively slow and clear.
+Listening: Understand the main points of clear standard speech on familiar matters regularly encouraged in work, school, leisure.
+They will be able to understand the main point of many radio or TV programmes on current affairs or personal or professional interest when the delivery is relatively slow and clear.

-Understand texts that consist mainly of high frequency everyday or job related language.
+Reading: Understand texts that consist mainly of high-frequency every day or job-related language.

 Level B2 (Intermediate 2)

-Understand the main ideas of concrete or abstract topics in a complex text, including technical discussions in the users area of expertise.
-Communicate with a degree of spontaneity and fluency during conversation with a native speaker, in a way that is comfortable for everyone.
+General Objectives: Understand the main ideas of concrete or abstract topics in a complex text, including technical discussions in the users’ area of expertise.
+Communicate with a degree of spontaneity and fluency during a conversation with a native speaker, in a way that is comfortable for everyone.
 Speak in a clear, detailed way on a number of subjects; express an opinion on current affairs, giving the advantages and disadvantages of the various options.

 Listening: Understand extended speech and lectures and follow complex arguments provided the topic is familiar.
 They will be able to understand most TV news and current affairs programs as well as films in the standard language.